15 Top-Rated Things to Do in Joshua Tree National Park

 Where to Stay at Joshua Tree National Park

-- Also of note are the Holiday Inn Express Hotel & Suites and the BEST WESTERN Gardens Hotel.
+- Also of note are the Holiday Inn Express Hotel & Suites and the SureStay Plus by BEST WESTERN Hotel.
 All of these hotels have pools, provide a complimentary breakfast, and are just a few minutes by car from the park.

-- Budget Hotels: Budget hotels can still be relatively pricey during the high season.
+- Budget hotels can still be relatively pricey during the high season.
 Some good-value hotels to consider are the motel-style 9 Palms Inn, and the Rodeway Inn & Suites, with an outdoor heated pool and hot tub and a complimentary breakfast.